xyproto/llm-manager/README.md

 ## Default values

-The default values for version 1.0.0 of `llm-manager` and `/etc/llm.conf` are:
+The default values for the current version of `llm-manager` and `/etc/llm.conf` are:

 | Task            | Model               |
 |-----------------|---------------------|